rgriebl/brickstore/installation.md

 ***

 ## macOS
-The application is a universal one, so you will automatically use the native ARM version when running on an M1 or M2 powered machine and the Intel version otherwise.

 Open the DMG image, drag the BrickStore icon to the `Applications` folder and eject the BrickStore image again, as you would on any other software installation.
 Then start BrickStore from your computer's `Applications` folder.

 **Please note:** the standard version will only install on macOS 13 or newer.